AmirahmadKhani22/WebDevelopment/README.md

-Hello.\n
+Hello.
 This is SnakeX web game.
 It is my first web game project in JavaScript.
 I hope to enjoye it.